 Retail might not be the most glamorous career around—complete with aching feet and a perma-smile that hides your suspicion that the customer is not always right—but if you’ve ever been on those front lines, you know how essential your services are.
 We’re a society of consumers, and retail professionals are the ones who keep that cycle going.
 If you’re an experienced retail sales associate or someone just starting out, we’ve got you covered.
-We at TheJobNetwork have put together a guide on creating the perfect retail resume.
+We at TheJobNetwork have put together a guide accompanied by resume templates on creating the perfect retail resume.
 Let’s look at three different retail professionals:

-one entry level, one seeking seasonal retail employment, and an experienced sales associate looking to become a manager.
+One entry level, one seeking seasonal retail employment, and an experienced sales associate looking to become a manager.